Fu Jen Catholic University: Cold War era

 The new Fu Jen's academics sprouted from Western history, medieval philosophy, Christian thought, and European languages.
 It is the only comprehensive university in Taiwan that fully integrates Western thought, history, language, religion, and art.
-Since the 1960s, the university's philosophical tradition has been Scholasticism and Paul Yu Pin's "Three Kinds of Knowing" (三知論), focusing on the development of a Catholic philosophy that incorporates Confucianism and opposing the "relativism hegemony."
+Since the 1960s, the university's philosophical tradition has been Scholasticism and Paul Yu Pin's "Three Kinds of Knowing" (三知論), focusing on the development of a Catholic philosophy that incorporates Confucianism and opposing the "relativism hegemony".

 During the thirty years of the Cold War, many Western priests and nuns were sent to teach at the university and imported advanced scholarship into Taiwan.
 Many professors have been commended for this in recent years, such as Daniel Ross from the United States, Leopoldo Vicente from Spain, Marcina Stawasz from Poland, etc.

 Modern era

+In 1997, the 14th Dalai Lama came to Fu Jen to hold a Dharma promotion conference (lecture) and held talks with Taiwan Governor James Soong (Taiwan's second most powerful person) in the university president’s office.

 Fu Jen has expanded rapidly since the 1990s.
 The number of students and social influence has long maintained the top five in the country, and the number of colleges has been closely following the National Taiwan University.
 So far in the 21st century, the university has since grown to comprise twelve colleges and schools and a hospital.
 In 2001, Fu Jen has been the first college in Taiwan that actively reduces tuition and fees.

 Fu Jen Catholic University Hospital was opened in September 2017.
 The College of Medicine can be used as a conduit for cooperation between different academic disciplines, and assume a leading role in bringing together the colleges of biotechnology, chemistry, physics, engineering, management, and foreign languages.
 The establishment of a completely new curriculum and unique program will include training in hospital management and medical translation, research in laser technology and biotechnology, integration of Western and Chinese medicine, and robotic surgery.